wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.0.3 =
 * Added highlight="false" attribute to temporarily disable highlighting.
 * Fixed default color of font for twilight font.

+= 1.1 =
+* Recommended upgrade for everyone running 1.0.3.
+* Fixes a bug that causes code become unhighlighted
+* Attribute names can be given in any case in shortcodes
+* Fixes settings bug regarding copy constructor for locked settings
+* Minor bug fixes and cleanups

 == Upgrade Notice ==